jgraph/drawio-nextcloud/README.md

 ## Known Issues ##
 - If you're experiencing problems while updating your Nextcloud intance, try to disable/delete Draw.io integration app (/apps/drawio/) and then install/copy it again after the NC update is completed.
 - Clear PHP cache after updating the app if you have undefined method/classes errors.
 - Integrity check of Nextcloud core fails as we add our new MIME types and icons.
-This is expected and safe to ignore (issue #26)[https://github.com/jgraph/drawio-nextcloud/issues/26].
+This is expected and safe to ignore ([issue #26](https://github.com/jgraph/drawio-nextcloud/issues/26)).

 ## Configuration ##
 Go to Admin page and change the settings you want: